The Rabbit's Guide to Birmingham

 Before we knew of Oaks we tried a few vets.
 The only other one we might recommend would be 608 Vet Practice in Solihull who neutered Joy, though we never used them regularly.

 We had a mixed experience with Value Vets in Kings Heath.
 A couple of their vets were fantastic rabbit experts, the rest were mostly fine though one older gent treated the rabbits like they were livestock!
 The problem was turnover, so we started looking elsewhere for consistency, which lead us to Oaks.

 We’ve started buying our hay from Hungry Horse in Earlswood and Sutton.
 Each bale costs £5 and will last our three rabbits just under a month.
 They also sell Readygrass at £1 per kilo and large bales of dust free woodchip.
 Basically, there’s not much difference between a rabbit’s diet and that of a horse, other than capacity, so we’re now buying horse food!
 (While we haven’t tried them, we were also recommended Gibbs Brothers in Kenilworth.)

 Prior to this we were mostly buying from Kings Heath Pets who are much more expensive than the horse shops (though they usually have the best price on Selective pellets) but maybe more convenient if you’re local, and are very nice people.

 Pets at Home, the chain in Selly Oak, is a mixed bag.
 Some of their stuff is good value, some is madly overpriced.
-But the staff are nice and we had a good experience with their vet a few years ago when our regular one was closed.
-They do a reasonably well priced 20kg bag of woodchip if you can’t get to Hungry Horse.
+But the staff are nice and their vet is open longer hours which is good in emergencies.

-There are two sanctuaries in Birmingham with rabbits for adoption that we support.
+There are two sanctuaries in Birmingham with rabbits for adoption that we actively support.